genexuslabs/DotNetClasses/README.md

 ### Replacing standard classes mechanism

-To replace the assemblies distributed in GeneXus by the ones built in this repository follow this steps:
+To replace the assemblies distributed in GeneXus by the new ones follow this steps:

 * Set Environment variable ARTECH_SNK_FILE with the full path of your .snk file (see [Directory.Build](dotnet/Directory.Build.props)).
 Its required to set a strong name for the assemblies.
 * Build solution and execute CopyAssemblies
 * Copy the new assemblies to your web\bin directory
-* Rebuild your application with the new assembiles
+* Rebuild your application with the new assemblies

 ## License